OfficeDev/O365-Windows-Start/README.md

 - You may run into an authentication error after deploying and running if apps do not have the ability to access account information in the [Windows Privacy Settings](http://aka.ms/gqqx6p) menu.
 Set **Let my apps access my name, picture, and other account info** to **On**.
 This setting can be reset by a Windows Update.

+- You run the Windows App Certification Kit against the installed app, and the app fails the supported APIs test.
+This likely happened because the Visual Studio tools installed older versions of some assemblies.
+Check the entries for Microsoft.Azure.ActiveDirectory.GraphClient and the Microsoft.OData assemblies in your project's packages.config file.
+Make sure that the version numbers for those assemblies match the version numbers in [this repo's version of packages.config](https://github.com/OfficeDev/O365-Windows-Start/blob/master/Office365StarterProject/packages.config).
+When you rebuild and reinstall the solution with the updated assemblies, the app should pass the supported APIs test.

 ## Copyright ##